Kontikilabs/kontikilabs-sample-bot/README.md

  git clone https://github.com/Kontikilabs/kontikilabs-sample-bot.git
 ```

-To rename the project with the name of your choice and to remove the GIT reference use the below commands:
+To rename the project with the name of your choice and to remove the GIT reference use the following commands:

 ```
  mv kontikilabs-sample-bot your-folder-name